Tips for taking minutes in a virtual board meeting

 5 min read

-In this new world of COVID-19, almost everyone who can work from home is doing so and virtual board, committee, and management meetings will become the norm for a lot of organisations for the foreseeable future.
-Whilst the technology exists to make hosting and running virtual meetings much easier than it would have been 10 years ago, one challenge remains: taking minutes in a virtual meeting.
+In this new world of Covid-19, almost everyone who can work from home is doing so and virtual board, committee, and management meetings will remain the norm for the foreseeable future.
+But whilst the technology exists to make hosting and running virtual meetings much easier than it would have been ten years ago, one challenge remains: taking minutes in a virtual meeting.

-For boards and their committees, minutes aren’t just a useful reminder of what was discussed and agreed – they’re a legal requirement.
-Board minutes need to demonstrate that directors have fulfilled their legal and fiduciary duties and can be used both defensively and offensively in any court proceedings.
-With organisations likely to be making difficult and unprecedented decisions in the current environment that could have long-term implications for the company and wider society, it’s perhaps more important than ever that board minutes evidence that the directors carefully considered the impact on all the stakeholder groups set out in Section 172 of the Companies Act 2006 in their decision making.
+For boards and their committees, minutes aren’t just a useful reminder of what was discussed and agreed — they’re a legal requirement.
+Board minutes need to demonstrate that directors have fulfilled their legal and fiduciary duties and can be used both defensively and offensively in court proceedings.
+With organisations likely to be making difficult and unprecedented decisions in the current environment, it’s crucial that board minutes evidence that the directors carefully considered the impact on all the stakeholder groups set out in Section 172 of the Companies Act 2006.

-Taking minutes isn’t easy at the best of times and doing so in a virtual meeting presents additional challenges, so here are some tips to help company secretaries or PAs set themselves up for a successful meeting.
+This isn’t easy at the best of times and doing so in a virtual meeting presents additional challenges.
+So, here are some tips to help company secretaries or PAs set themselves up for a successful meeting.

 2. Know who’s attending